zjes/lxqt-appswitcher/README.md

 ### Keyboard shortcuts

-LXQt application switcher is using the shortcuts configured by [lxqt-globalkeys](https://github.com/lxde/lxqt-globalkeys).
+LXQt application switcher is using the shortcuts configured by [lxqt-globalkeys](https://github.com/lxqt/lxqt-globalkeys).
 These are configured in dialogue "Global Actions Manager" (binary `lxqt-config-globalkeyshortcuts`) - topics "[reverse] switch applications" in column "Description".
 Default settings are `Alt+Tab` and `Alt+Shift+Tab` to cycle in regular and reverse order respectively.

 It must be ensured that these shortcuts aren't used by the window manager.
 (Technically it's possible to assign different shortcuts to LXQt application switcher and e. g. an application switcher of a window manager and hence use the two in parallel.
 This will hardly ever make sense, though.)
 In **Openbox** [actions](http://openbox.org/wiki/Help:Actions) `NextWindow` and/or `PreviousWindow` have to be detached from the keyboard [bindings](http://openbox.org/wiki/Help:Bindings).
 Unfortunately a really convenient GUI to handle this does not exist so editing the user specific configuration file is needed.
-As of LXQt release 0.11 this is file `~/.config/openbox/lxqt-rc.xml` as far as LXQt sessions are concerned, see section [LXQt specific configuration of window manager Openbox](https://github.com/lxde/lxqt-common#lxqt-specific-configuration-of-window-manager-openbox) in file `README.md` of [lxqt-common](https://github.com/lxde/lxqt-common) to which the configuration file's template belongs.
+Until LXQt release 0.16 this is file `~/.config/openbox/lxqt-rc.xml` as far as LXQt sessions are concerned.
+From coming version 0.17 and later there will be only the default rc.xml shipped with openbox.
 The sections themselves are
 ```
 <keybind key="A-Tab">
     <action name="NextWindow">